-- Laptop: High school students are required to have their own word-processing device. - Yearbook: Students are all encouraged to sell an an ad so as to cover the price of printing The Grove.
-Families of students who do not sell an ad will be charged at cost (typically \$10-15) if they decide to take a copy of the yearbook. - Fees for private music lessons are charged when the lessons begin.
-Coaching and uniform use costs are covered by the Activities Fee, but fees for activities with other organizations for after-school kayaking (Zoar) or skiing (Berkshire East) are not.
-Families will be billed for uniforms missing or not returned in other than good condition.
-Families are responsible for providing appropriate footwear and safety gear for the sport(s) in which their child/ren choose to participate. - Per use fees will be charged for photography students using both traditional and digital materials on campus.
+- Transportation & Lunch Fees for those who opt for these are billed to TADS. - Laptop: High school students are required to have their own word-processing device. - Yearbook: Students are all encouraged to sell an an ad so as to cover the price of printing The Grove.
+Families of students who do not sell an ad will be charged at cost (typically \$10-15) if they decide to take a copy of the yearbook. - Individual artistic or academic support: Fees for private music lessons or other sessions with outside tutors are charged when the lessons begin. - After-school activities: activities that involve outside organizations such as after-school kayaking (Zoar), skiing (Berkshire East), or basketball (Town of Shelburne) require additional costs.

+- Missing school-owned texts or uniforms: Families will be billed for uniforms or middle school texts that are not returned in good condition.
+Families are responsible for providing appropriate footwear and safety gear for the sport(s) in which their child/ren choose to participate. - Model UN, Quiz Bowl, or other groups or activities that fall outside our core academic or after-school program.